arangodb/docs/3.11/architecture-deployment-modes-cluster-architecture.md

 - To ensure durability, enable `waitForSync` on query level to wait until data modifications have been written to disk.
-- The collection option `writeConcern: 2` makes sure that a transaction is only successful if at least one replica is in sync.
+- The collection option `writeConcern: 2` makes sure that a transaction is only successful if at least one follower shard is in sync with the leader shard, for a total of two shard replicas.
 - The RocksDB engine supports intermediate commits for larger document operations, potentially breaking the atomicity of transactions.
 To prevent this for individual queries you can increase `intermediateCommitSize`